-With InfoAssist opened in Document mode, you can insert multiple charts and reports onto the canvas.
+With InfoAssist+ opened in Document mode, you can insert multiple charts and reports onto the canvas.
 The procedures in the following sections detail how to insert reports into documents.

 In Document mode, you can insert a report in the following ways.
-I les the lessest tob

-use the insert tab.
+☐ Use the Insert tab.

-Double-click a data source field.
+☐ Double-click a data source field.

-Drag a data source field onto the canvas.
+☐ Drag a data source field onto the canvas.